trbflxr/ksl/doc/guide/dev/maykr.md

 * **-o build** - output folder where maykr should save the mod / extension build result **(optional)**
 * **-np** - argument to prevent pause **(optional)**

+> [!IMPORTANT]
-> **Important:** If you want to add the maykr to your build pipeline make sure you added **-np** argument to prevent pause or your build will get stuck on waiting for maykr to exit.
+> If you want to add the maykr to your build pipeline make sure you added **-np** argument to prevent pause or your build will get stuck on waiting for maykr to exit.

 Example usage: